-In this post, I will explain how to go about checking to see if a particular doctor has ever been sued for medical malpractice or had a malpractice claim filed against them.
+In this post, I will explain how to check to see if a particular doctor has ever been sued for medical malpractice or had a malpractice claim filed against them.

-A lot of prospective patients want to know about prior malpractice suits when they are shopping for a new doctor.
-Others become interested in a medical practitioner’s prior malpractice history after they have a bad experience and are considering whether to pursue their own medical malpractice lawsuit.
+Many prospective patients want to know about prior malpractice suits when shopping for a new doctor.
+Others become interested in a medical practitioner’s prior malpractice history after a bad experience and are considering whether to pursue their medical malpractice lawsuit.

-They are so common, in fact, that an estimated 75% of doctors in low-risk specialties will get sued for malpractice at least once during their career.
-For doctors in high-risk specialties (e.g., OB/GYN, surgery, etc.) over 95% will defend a malpractice claim before they retire, and over half will face more than one case.
+They are so common, in fact, that an estimated 75% of doctors in low-risk specialties will get sued for malpractice at least once during their careers.
+For doctors in high-risk specialties (e.g., OB/GYN, surgery, etc.), over 95% will defend a malpractice claim before they retire, and over half will face more than one case.

 State Medical Board

-A list of all state medical board websites is available from the Federation of State Medical Boards.
+All state medical board websites are available from the Federation of State Medical Boards.
 In Maryland, the state medical board is called the Maryland Board of Physicians (“MBP”).
 The MBP publishes disciplinary alerts when doctors are sanctioned for misconduct.
 They also have a searchable database that allows users to look up a doctor by name or license number.

-Keep in mind, however, that most state medical boards (Maryland included) do not track or publish information about medical malpractice lawsuits against doctors.
-The medical boards only keep information regarding disciplinary complaints or sanctions which are different from civil lawsuits for medical malpractice.
+However, remember that most state medical boards (Maryland included) do not track or publish information about medical malpractice lawsuits against doctors.
+The medical boards only keep information regarding disciplinary complaints or sanctions, which are different from civil lawsuits for medical malpractice.

 Searching Civil Court Records Online

-The most effective and reliable way to find if a doctor has ever been sued for medical malpractice is to search prior civil case filings in your state.
-The majority of states today have their civil court records available online to one degree or another.
-This means that every civil tort case (including malpractice cases) filed in that state is theoretically indexed and searchable online.
+The most effective and reliable way to determine if a doctor has ever been sued for medical malpractice is to search prior civil case filings in your state.
+Most states today have their civil court records available online to one degree or another.
+Every civil tort case (including malpractice cases) filed in that state is theoretically indexed and searchable online.

-To find out about a doctor’s medical malpractice history you just need to do a search for all civil cases in which the doctor is named as a party.
-You may need to narrow the parameter of the search down (especially if the doctor has a common name).
-Some systems allow you to narrow by case type and party type, in which case you would search for the doctor’s name and select “defendant” as party type and then chose tort or malpractice as the case type.
+To find out about a doctor’s medical malpractice history, you just need to search for all civil cases in which the doctor is named as a party.
+You may need to narrow the search parameter down (especially if the doctor has a common name).
+Some systems allow you to narrow by case type and party type, in which case you would search for the doctor’s name, select “defendant” as party type, and then choose tort or malpractice as the case type.

 Maryland has an excellent online court records database called Maryland Judiciary Case Search (“MJCS”).
 MJCS has a comprehensive index of all civil and criminal cases filed in the state court system going back decades.
-To find prior medical malpractice cases against a doctor on MJCS you just need to perform a search of the doctor’s name.
-To narrow your results, select “DEF” for party-type on the pull-down options.
+To find prior medical malpractice cases against a doctor on MJCS, you just need to perform a search of the doctor’s name.
+Select “DEF” for party-type on the pull-down options to narrow your results.
 You can also narrow your search results to circuit court only since all medical malpractice cases are filed in circuit court.

 Medical Claims Arbitration Boards

 Some states have established mandatory arbitration or mediation procedures that all medical malpractice cases must go through before a lawsuit is filed.
 The purpose of these systems is to prevent excessive or frivolous malpractice filings.
-These arbitration boards can sometimes be an additional source of malpractice filings against a doctor.
+These arbitration boards can sometimes be another source of malpractice filings against a doctor.

 In Maryland, before an actual medical malpractice lawsuit is filed, the details must initially be filed with the Health Care Alternative Dispute Resolution Office (the “Health Claims Office”).
-Filings with the Health Claims Office usually consist of a letter or pleading-type document which summarizes the allegations that will appear in a full lawsuit.
+Filings with the Health Claims Office usually consist of a letter or pleading-type document summarizing the allegations appearing in a full lawsuit.

 Health Claims Office filings are public records, and anyone can go to their office in Baltimore and access these filings.
-The only drawback is that there is no searchable database, so this is not very helpful for finding claims against a particular doctor.
+The only drawback is that there is no searchable database, which does not help find claims against a particular doctor.